 Upon that memorable scene…

-The poem tells us a fascinating story in the aftermath of one of the most ‘climacteric’ episodes in English history.
+The poem tells us a fascinating story in the aftermath of one of the most striking episodes in English history.

-This is one of the most tense, dynamite-packed poems in English; yet there is no physical evidence that it ever left Marvell’s hands, and only a small degree of textual evidence to suggest that John Dryden may have seen it some years after it was composed (as much as 15 years later).
+The ‘Horatian Ode’ is one of the most tense, controversial poems in English, yet there is no physical evidence that it ever left Marvell’s hands, and only a small degree of textual evidence to suggest that John Dryden may have seen it some years after it was composed.

-What if it was totally private?
+What if the Ode was a completely private poem (as Blair Worden has half-hinted)?
 What if the intention to keep it private was what allowed it to be written in the first place?
-When the pressures for a public purpose or audience for the poem are removed, the quality of the ambiguity really can be appreciated.
+It’s only when the need to create a public purpose or audience for the poem is taken away that the power of its layered ambiguities can be fully appreciated.

-We find then the utterance of an individual still shocked 18 months after the king’s execution, which still burns so vividly in his mind.
+We find an individual still in shock 18 months after the king’s execution, this dramatic act still replaying in his mind.
 Marvell appears to be decided only about his indecision, and this concerns not only his politics but his opinions on the merits of poetry as well.
-Allowing the poem to be private only adds to the enigma.

-How to write something of such craft and not disseminate it?
-I remember the days of keeping a private diary, accompanied by journaling to a 40-something readership.
-When Facebook took over, with its culture of flagrant self-advertisement and publicity, it is hard not to be sucked in like a magnet.
+Why write something of such craft and not disseminate it?
+I remember the days of keeping a private diary.
+When Facebook took over, with its culture of narcissism and publicity, it is hard not to be drawn like a magnet.
 One never wants to be left behind and forgotten.
-So surely would have been the case in 1650.

 Acquaintances of Marvell, including John Hall, Marchamont Nedham and possibly John Milton at this stage too, were all writing for the Commonwealth.
 How much easier would it have been for Marvell to sell himself?
 For one reason or another, he chose not to.